jotego/jtopl/README.md

-# JTOPL FPGA Clone of Yamaha OPL hardware by Jose Tejada (@topapate)
+# JTOPL FPGA Clone of Yamaha OPL hardware

-You can show your appreciation through by supporting [Patreon](https://patreon.com/jotego) releases.
+(c) Jose Tejada.
+You can show your appreciation by supporting [Patreon](https://patreon.com/jotego) releases.

 JTOPL is an FM sound source written in Verilog, fully compatible with YM3526.
 This project will most likely grow to include other Yamaha chips of the OPL family.